+Brigitte Moran

-Brigitte Moran 76 San Pablo Avenue San Rafael, CA 94903 (415) 472-6100 Brigitte@marinfarmersmarke ts.org
+76 San Pablo Avenue

+San Rafael, CA 94903 (415) 472-6100

+Brigitte@marinfarmersmarkets.org

 Producer Advisor

-Jim Eldon Fiddlers Green Farm 18265 Country Road 70 Brooks, CA 95606 (530) 796-2184 eldon@afes.com
+Jim Eldon Fiddlers Green Farm 18265 Country Road 70

-Cooperators
+Brooks, CA 95606

+(530) 796-2184 eldon@afes.com

-Andrew Braitt, Full Belly Farm, Yolo County Dennis Dierks, Paradise Valley Produce, Marin County Ellen Rilla, UC Davis Cooperative Extension, Marin County markets
+Bill Vang, Nou Vang Farms -- Photos from Marin Agricultural Institute Cooperators Andrew Braitt, Full Belly Farm, Yolo County Dennis Dierks, Paradise Valley Produce, Marin County Ellen Rilla, UC Davis Cooperative Extension, Marin County Western SARE Grant: \$25,444 Situation Redesigning the way food is grown, stored, packaged, and transported is critical to addressing our current food systems' contribution to climate change, global financial instability, social injustice, the high demand on fossil fuel inputs, and pollution of land, water, and air.
+The current system results in a loss in energy calories to produce the average one calorie of nutritional value.
+This indicates an unsustainable system where energy input exceeds energy output.

-SARE Grant:\$25,444

-From left, Char Her of Cha Ver Vang Farm, Johan Smit of Hidden Star Orchards, and Bill Vang of Nou Vang Farms display their produce at the farmers market.

-Photos from Marin Agricultural Institute

 Over time, this will become less sustainable as the demand for food increases and the energy equation becomes increasingly imbalanced.
 New distribution models must be created to replace old models that rely heavily on the movement of food over long distances creating a dependence on high fossil fuel inputs.

-Objectives

-- Promote stewardship of natural resources by directly supporting small, local, and sustainable family farms - 2.
-Promote and improve the economic viability for our member producers - Support a direct connection between customer and farmer, which increases the investment on both sides to support quality products and sustainable practices - Encourage product/crop diversification by increasing direct market oppor-

-- tunities for farmers to provide new products to educated customers - 5.
+The Farm to Fork delivery truck helps consolidate products, reducing the burden for delivery Objectives - 1.
+Promote stewardship of natural resources by directly supporting small, local, and sustainable family farms - 2.
+Promote and improve the economic viability for our member producers - 3.
+Support a direct connection between customer and farmer, which increases the investment on both sides to support quality products and sustainable practices - 4.
+Encourage product/crop diversification by increasing direct market opportunities for farmers to provide new products to educated customers - 5.
 Improve our understanding of the economic, social, and environmental implications of adopting sustainable practices by demonstrating the economic and environmental benefit of purchasing from local farms